Help us to spread the message!

 The conference venue is Ecole La Source (Avenue Vinet, Lausanne).
 Lausanne is accessible by train from Geneva.

 A limited number of rooms is available in the closest hotel (Ibis Lausanne Centre, Rue du Maupas) at only 155 CHF (double room) or 145 CHF (single room) per night.
 Conference participants are urged to make reservations at their earliest convenience and preferably before end of May.
-Probably this hotel will be fully booked by the end of June.
+Probably this hotel will be fully booked by June.
 Bookings can be done through the hotel website or via e-mail at H6772@accor.com .
 You have to mention "EIPEN" when making the reservation.

 Travel and Tourism